She can still feel that final hug.

-She still feels the final squeeze around her rib cage.
-She remembers her son loosening his embrace, his arms slipping from around her, before letting go and walking through the front doors of his elementary school.
+She still feels him squeezing her rib cage.
+She remembers him loosening his embrace, his arms slipping from around her, before letting go and walking through the front doors of his elementary school.

-She can still see that carefree smile as he looked over his shoulder back towards her before disappearing forever.
+She remembers the carefree smile as he looked over his shoulder toward her before disappearing forever.

-She can’t bear the thought of waking up one day and not feeling the remnants of that final hug.
+She can’t bear waking up one day and not feeling the remnants of that final hug.

-She has not slept through the night since the incident and cannot forgive herself for letting her boy walk through those doors.
+She hasn’t slept through the night since the incident and can’t forgive herself for letting her boy walk through those doors.

-She just wants to close her eyes, stop feeling, and slip into eternal blackness.
+She wants to close her eyes, stop feeling, and succumb to the eternal blackness.

-Knowing that other mothers suffered before her, and still more mothers will suffer after her, with no substantial changes to gun laws, hollows her out.
+Knowing that other mothers suffered before her and still more will suffer after her, with no substantial changes to gun laws, hollows her out.

 Her son was murdered by an 18-year-old boy with an AR-15.
-His right to purchase that gun was protected by an antiquated and misused 233-year-old amendment to the constitution and a gun-loving governor.
+His gun purchase was protected by an antiquated and misused 233-year-old constitutional amendment and a gun-loving governor.

-Her son’s right live and grow up was not protected.
+Her son’s right to live and grow up was not protected.

-She walks into her bathroom, places two framed pictures of her son on the sink and runs a hot bath.
-She takes off her clothes and sits on the tub’s edge, staring at his smiling face.
+She enters her bathroom, places two framed pictures of her son on the sink, and runs a hot bath.
+She removes her clothes and sits on the tub’s edge, staring at his smiling face.

 She remembers the day these pictures were taken.